zuckschwerdt/win-sdr-thumbs/README.md

     * Then because the Direct2D API *does* support in-line style strings, the code does some rudimentary CSS parsing and applies the styles to each individual element (also using MSXML) before passing it to the Direct2D API.
 4.  **Direct2D Rendering**:
     * The provider uses the **Direct2D** graphics API for high-performance, hardware-accelerated rendering.
-    * It creates a GPU-based bitmap to serve as a render target.
+    * First it creates a GPU-based bitmap to serve as a render target.
     * The Direct2D API turns the SVG data into a `SvgDocument` object.
 The `viewport` attribute is set to the thumbnail size requested by Explorer.
+      * Fun fact: Though undocumented, the Direct2D API also will accept `.svgz` data, which is simply gzip-compressed svg data
     * The `width` and `height` attributes are removed from the root `<svg>` element before drawing, which I discovered causes the `DrawSvgDocument` method to autoscale the image to the viewport, avoiding the need to do any manual scaling to fill the thumbnail.
     * The `SvgDocument` is then drawn onto the render target bitmap.
     * The `unpremultiply` effect is then applied to the bitmap, because the standard Windows GDI requires straight alpha.